Whoopinstick/100Apps-08DollarsToCents/README.md

 App 8 of my 100 App Challenge - https://github.com/Whoopinstick/100AppsChallenge

-08 - Border Radius
+08 - Dollars to Cents

-Written in SwiftUI
+Written in SwiftUI <br>
+Computed properties to do the unit conversion inside a Form <br>

 ![D2C](./DollarsToCents.gif)